 Dog Training & Walking

-Harvesting Fruit, Mushrooms, Ramps/Leeks, Asparagus, Fiddleheads, Dandelions & Rhubarb
+Dog Harvesting Fruit, Mushrooms, Ramps/Leeks, Asparagus, Fiddleheads, Dandelions, & Rhubarb

 Harvesting fruit, mushrooms, ramps/leeks, asparagus, fiddleheads, dandelions, and/or rhubarb is allowed for personal use only and not for commercial purposes.

 In general, digging on Fort Drum is prohibited, but minor digging for the purpose of removing mushrooms and/or ramps/leeks is permitted.
-Cutting, digging up, removing, or defacing trees and other vegetation is also prohibited except for fruit, mushrooms, ramps/leeks, asparagus, fiddleheads, dandelions, or rhubarb.
+Cutting, digging up, removing, or defacing trees and other vegetation is prohibited except for fruit, mushrooms, ramps/leeks, asparagus, fiddleheads, dandelions, and/or rhubarb.